-An increasing number of students applying to medical and allied health schools are choosing majors in the College of Public Health and Human Sciences.
+An increasing number of pre-med and pre-health professions students are choosing public health and human sciences majors in Oregon State’s College of Public Health and Human Sciences.

 Why a shift from the traditional science track to public health and human sciences?